helenaferdy/helenaferdy.github.io/_posts/2026-08-07-palo-security-profiles.md

 ---

-We refresh the directory listing (`archive.7z`, `putty.exe`) and attempt to download an executable.
-The download fails immediately.
+We refresh the directory listing and attempt to download an executable and zip.
+The download fails immediately while downloadng 7z still succeeds.

 ![x](/static/2026-08-07-palo-security-profiles/29.png)